 Anime has been one of the most popular movie categories all over the globe lately.
 A great number of anime come to the b[…]

-▽Check out the list of best new anime released in 2022, too!▽
+▽Check out the list of best new anime series and movies released in 2023, too!▽

 As international contents, more and more people have become to watch anime on TV and video streaming sites online recent[…]

 Anime in now one of the most popular contents worldwide since anyone can enjoy watching them with multilingual subtitles[…]